mikesaelim/spelling-bee-rejects/README.md

 # spelling-bee-rejects

-Playing with the English Wiktionary data dumps to try to generate a list of English words that could be valid for a game like Wordle.
+The [Spelling Bee game](https://www.nytimes.com/puzzles/spelling-bee) at the New York Times is great, but everyone can come up with words that didn't make it onto the official list of answers.
+What words got rejected?

+There already exist [sites](https://nytbee.com/) that do this, but even they leave out more modern inventions like "bakeable" or "assholeish".
+So I figured that extracting a word list from the [English Wiktionary](https://en.wiktionary.org/) would give me the most expansive vocabulary.

-Run this locally with `./gradlew clean run`.
+This Java application currently runs locally with `./gradlew clean run`.